hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-update-databases-disk admin

-The function recalculates disk usage for all user databases.
+This function recalculates disk usage for all user databases.

 *******************************************************************